Prediction and control of spatiotemporal chaos by learning conjugate tubular neighborhoods: Discussion

 Another discrepancy that is best seen in \figref{pred_po1}{J} and \figref{pred_po3}{J} are predicted peaks appearing in locations that are shifted in space, or mirrored locations with respect to the reference solutions.
-These issues are due to the difficulties with reconstructing discrete-symmetry-reduced trajectories, which appear to be sensitive to the numerical errors.
+These issues are due to the difficulties with reconstructing discrete-symmetry-reduced trajectories, which relies on the numerical estimation of the partial derivative $u'_t$.
+As stated in \secref{basic_assumptions}, this is a source of numerical error since it is obtained via finite differences.
+In my initial tests of the symmetry aligning transformations by applying them to the symmetry-reduced trajectories $\xi(t)$, errors such as those seen in \figref{pred_po1}{J} and \figref{pred_po3}{J} were not present.
+However, when trajectories were obtained by models via decoding the linearly-evolved latent-space curves, I observed momentary jumps in the decoded trajectories, which in turn resulted in selection of false symmetry copies.
 I would like to emphasize that if one is interested in predicting the domain-integrated observables, then this is no issue, since such observables are symmetry-invariant.
-For discrete symmetry reduction, I adopted the methods developed in \cite{kneer2023learning}, which produces symmetry-reducing complex variables through an optimization over the attractor.
+For discrete symmetry reduction, I produced symmetry-reducing complex variables through an optimization over the attractor.
 In future iterations of the modeling approach presented here, I plan to explore carrying out such optimizations also locally in the state space, since the models that are local in the state space could feasibly employ symmetry-reducing transformations that are also local.
-Another idea would be abandoning discrete symmetry reduction altogether in expense of having pre-periodic orbits become periodic only after two periods.
+Another idea would be abandoning discrete symmetry reduction altogether at the expense of having pre-periodic orbits become periodic only after two periods.
 This, however, would potentially introduce performance issues due to the exponential divergence of trajectories.